Using paint and glue, students will create wonderful works of art while learning about geology.

 - Begin painting your rock with the designs and colors of your choice.
 If you like, you can draw some lovely pictures using magic markers instead of paint.

 - When you are all finished decorating and the paint is completely dry, it’s time to seal the rock.
-Do this by mixing some white glue with a little bit of water.
+You can do this with a water-based sealer like Stays Clearn by Benjamin Moore, or by mixing some white glue with a little bit of water.

 - Brush some of the water/glue mixture onto your rock to seal in the beauty.